-55R Contractual rights to ante-natal care, maternity leave, adoption leave or parental leave
+55R Contractual rights to time off for ante-natal and pre-adoption appointments and for parental leave and parental bereavement leave

-- (1) This Article applies where an employee - (a) is entitled to time off under this Part for the purpose of being given ante-natal care, or to maternity leave, adoption leave or parental leave; and - (b) has a right which corresponds to that entitlement and which arises under the employee's contract of employment or otherwise. - (2) In a case where this Article applies - (a) the employee may not exercise both the entitlement under this Part and the corresponding right under the employee's contract of employment but may, in taking the leave for which the right and entitlement provide, take advantage of whichever provision is, in any particular respect, the more favourable; and - (b) the provisions relating to the entitlements under this Part apply, subject to any modifications necessary to give effect to any more favourable contractual terms or any more favourable rights to be exercised by the employee as a result of the advantage taken under sub-paragraph (a).
+- (1) This Article applies where an employee - (a) is entitled to time off under this Part - (i) for the purpose of attending an ante-natal or pre-adoption appointment, or - (ii) by way of parental leave or parental bereavement leave; and - (b) has a right which corresponds to that entitlement and which arises under the employee's contract of employment or otherwise. - (2) In a case where this Article applies - (a) the employee may not exercise both the entitlement under this Part and the corresponding right under the employee's contract of employment but may, in taking the leave for which the right and entitlement provide, take advantage of whichever provision is, in any particular respect, the more favourable; and - (b) the provisions relating to the entitlements under this Part apply, subject to any modifications necessary to give effect to any more favourable contractual terms or any more favourable rights to be exercised by the employee as a result of the advantage taken under sub-paragraph (a).